ohowland/bms-gateway/docs/commissioning.md

 ## auto start the script
 this is done using systemd:

-use the unit file `/setup/gateway.service`
-this file can be placed any number of locations, one that works is: `~/.config/systemd/user/`
+use the unit file `/setup/gateway.service` this file can be placed any number of locations, one that works is: `~/.config/systemd/user/`, though for this project we will make it part of the system and locate it at `/etc/systemd/system/`
-reload the systemd daemon to pickup the new service `systemctl --user daemon-reload`
+enable the unit with `systemctl enable gateway.service` reload the systemd daemon to pickup the new service `systemctl daemon-reload`
-start the service with `systemctl --user start gateway.service`
+start the service with `systemctl start gateway.service`
-check status with `systemctl --user status gateway.service`
+check status with `systemctl status gateway.service`
-follow status with `journalctl --user-unit gateway.service -f`
+follow status with `journalctl --unit gateway.service -f`

 ## enable ssh server
 `sudo apt-get install openssh-server`